Maryland Route 470

 Maryland Route 470 (MD 470) is a state highway in the U.S. state of Maryland.
 Known as Oakley Road, the state highway runs north 3.75 mi between intersections with MD 242 in Avenue and Dynard.
 MD 470 loops through Oakley in western St. Mary's County.
 The state highway was constructed in the early 1930s.

 Route description

 MD 470 begins at an intersection with MD 242 (Colton Point Road) in the community of Avenue.
 The state highway immediately intersects Abell Road, which heads east toward the community of Abell.
 MD 470 heads northeast as an 18 ft wide two-lane undivided road through a mix of farmland and forest.
 The state highway crosses Canoe Neck Creek before curving north through the hamlet of Oakley.
 The highway intersects Burch Road, which provides access to the historic home The River View, before widening to 20 ft.
-MD 470 passes All Saints Episcopal Church, then crosses Tomakokin Creek and reaches its northern terminus at MD 242 (Colton Point Road) near the hamlet of Dynard.
+MD 470 passes west of All Saints Episcopal Church, then crosses Tomakokin Creek and reaches its northern terminus at MD 242 (Colton Point Road) near the hamlet of Dynard.